TranDangKhoi/shopee-clone/README.md

   str.replace(/!|@|%|\^|\*|\(|\)|\+|\=|\<|\>|\?|\/|,|\.|\:|\;|\'|\"|\&|\#|\[|\]|~|\$|_|`|-|{|}|\||\\/g, "");
 ```

+### Tailwind configuration

+I have overrided some of the Tailwind's styles, check it out right here: [tailwind.config.cjs](/tailwind.config.cjs)

+## Tips and other stuffs

+### Tailwind doesn't have suggestions

 What did you say ?
 Your Tailwind doesn't have suggestions for classNames ? 🤔 Follow this instruction:

 Add this into your `settings.json` (VSCode version)